Debt Settlement Companies Charge too Much – Settling Debt Yourself is Better

-As for settling the remaining debts on your own – yes you can!
+As for the remaining, settling debt yourself is absolutely an option!
 I believe most people can settle all, or the majority of their credit card bills, on their own.
-Thousands of people visit this site every day with that very goal.
+Thousands of people visit this site every day with that very goal in mind.

 Plugging into information and support systems that allow you to negotiate and fund settlements without the expense associated with hiring someone to do it for you is just smart.

 Getting empowered to do some or all of the settlements on your own means you save money in fees which allows you to fund credit card settlements that much quicker and be out of debt more rapidly.
 The quicker you can move through settling the credit cards, the less risk you have and the sooner you can return to responsible spending and more stable finances.

 If you experience difficulty settling one or more account on your own, only then would you need to connect with affordable and effective professionals to settle the debts on your behalf.
 At CRN we believe 15% of savings for professional debt settlement services is a fair and affordable fee and that is what is available through the negotiation professionals in the network.
 This is generally half of what most companies charge and, in your case, nearly a third of what your being charged.

 I am assuming that your credit card debts have gone unpaid for more than 6 months so you will mostly be working with debt collectors and debt buyers at this point.
 Contacting collection agencies and working out an arrangement to settle the accounts is not rocket science.
 There is, however, a science to it, and it mostly consists of strategy.